Subgradient-based Lavrentiev regularisation of monotone ill-posed problems: Conclusions and further work

 \section{Conclusions and further work}

 In this paper we have introduced subgradient-based Lavrentiev regularisation as an alternative to Tikhonov regularisation for linear and nonlinear inverse problems with monotone forward operators.
-We have established a well-posedness theory in Banach spaces subject to weak assumptions on both the forward operator and the regulariser, and moreover, proved general convergence-rates results under variational source conditions.
-In addition, we obtained some new conditions for strict monotonicity of convolutional Volterra integral operators, and considered numerically the problem of total-variation denoising of piecewise constant signals for those operators.
+We have established a well-posedness theory in Banach spaces subject to weak assumptions on both the forward operator and the regulariser, and proved general convergence-rates results under variational source conditions.
+In addition, we have studied examples with TV denoising in convolutional Volterra-integral equations and nonlinear parameter-identification problems in parabolic PDEs.

 These results open up for new investigations.
 For instance, one may consider generalisations that include noisy forward operators.
-It would also be interesting to study the case of nonreflexive Banach spaces, which seems apparently much harder.
-With regards to applications, it is desirable to obtain monotonicity-results also for nonlinear integral operators such as autoconvolution and Hammerstein--Volterrra operators.
-Another choice is the use of subgradient-based Lavrentiev regularisation for parameter-identification problems.
-We would also like to find practical characterisations of the variational source conditions.
-Finally, adaptive selection of the regularisation parameter is a natural focus in future studies---in particular with respect to the developed total-variation algorithm.
+It would also be interesting to study the case of nonreflexive Banach spaces or pseudomonotone operators, which both seem apparently much harder.
+With regards to applications, it is desirable to obtain relevant monotonicity results also for nonlinear integral operators such as autoconvolution and Hammerstein--Volterra operators, or higher-dimensional extensions.
+Finally, we would also like to find practical characterisations of the variational source conditions, besides adaptive selection criteria for the regularisation parameter.